-Cleaning Materials To Avoid
+Cleaning Materials to Avoid

 Before you polish your tub, you need to give it a thorough cleaning.
 Any kind of spray or gel formulated for cleaning bathtubs or bathrooms, in general, will work.
 Alternatively, you can just use a mild detergent, such as dish soap, to clean the tub.
 Avoid abrasive scrubbers and go for a soft-bristled scrub brush or sponge.
 Rinse the soapy water down the drain when you are finished.
 Bob Vila recommends a household method of just using a half solution of white vinegar to warm water, spraying it on and letting it stand for 15 minutes.

 You should never attempt to polish a wet surface.
 Once you've got the tub clean, dry the surface as much as you can with a towel then leave it to air-dry.
 Wrap plastic bags around the fixtures, the shower head and tub faucet to prevent drips.
 Pull the shower curtain away from the tub to make sure no moisture gets trapped inside the tub.
 Allow the tub to air-dry for at least an hour.

 With the tub all clean and dry, you can finally apply your polishing compound to buff out those unsightly scratches.
-If you have a shower-tub combo unit, you can use automotive wax to buff out scratches on the shower wall -- though you should never use this on the tub floor.
+If you have a shower-tub combo unit, you can use automotive wax to buff out scratches on the shower wall — though you should never use this on the tub floor.